What is FDA 21 CFR Part 11?

 Digital signatures must also only be used by one person, and cannot be shared amongst several individuals.

-How does an organisation implement compliance with 21 CFR Part 11 with Eupry’s system?
+How does an organization implement compliance with 21 CFR Part 11 with Eupry’s system?

 Enabling the 21 CFR Part 11 module in the Eupry System